Metastatic Breast Cancer

 - Listen to the voices of those living with metastatic disease; their stories matter and need to be heard.
 And when metsters tell us what they need, we must listen, believe them and work with them to get what they say they need.
 Lip service doesn’t cut it anymore.
 (It never did).

 - Read blogs written by those living with mets.
 I’ve included some links below.

 - Specify that your donation dollars go to mets research.
-Tell those who will listen that 30 percent for 30 percent is entirely reasonable and completely necessary.

 - Speak up when you hear someone say, “No one dies of breast cancer anymore.”

 - Don’t stay away from someone living with mets because you’re unsure about what to say or do.
 Just being there and listening will always be enough.